 Your Job: Maximizing the “Try Anything” Window

 There is a natural window of opportunity that exists during infancy; let’s call it the “try anything” window.
 It goes something like this: during infancy (before the second year of life), babies are naturally willing to taste and adopt new flavors, textures, and smells.
-Studies have shown that the earlier a baby is exposed to a new food, the more likely he is to accept it in the long-term.
+Studies have shown that the earlier (and more often) a baby is exposed to a new food, the more likely he is to accept it in the long-term.

-The bottom line is that you need to take full advantage of the first year to expose her to as many flavors and textures as possible before this window closes.
+The bottom line is that you need to take full advantage of the first year to expose your child to as many flavors and textures as possible before this window closes.
 The mistake a lot of parents make is to introduce a small handful of easy (and usually bland) foods in the first year.
 When toddlerhood comes around and parents decide to expand their palate a bit, the new foods are promptly rejected without a second look.